pblumenkamp/Curare/README.md

     ## Additional options to use in shell command.
 [Value Type: String
     #additional_parameter: ""

     ## Adapter sequence to be trimmed.
-If not specified explicitly, Trim Galore will try to auto-detect whether the Illumina universal, Nextera transposase or Illumina small RNA adapter sequence was used.
+If not specified explicitly, Trim Galore will try to auto-detect whether the Illumina universal, Nextera transposase, or Illumina small RNA adapter sequence was used.
 [Value Type: String
     #adapter_forward: ""

     ## adapter sequence to be trimmed off read 2 of paired-end files.
 [Value Type: String